Common dysfunctional patterns of Agile I’ve seen in digital transformation programmes that I’ve worked in are:

 The extent to which you can (or need) to remediate the above dysfunctions or alternatively just accept them will come down to many factors, one of which is the maturity of the business and its ability to respond to change.
 Competitive market pressures and a constant demand to keep ahead might help the cause.
 Seeing Agile as a standardised, rigid delivery process will not.

-I think it’s the belief and experience that things cannot be improved that ultimately kills teams and individuals… but if you are actually trying to improve on the current situation then you are making progress, albeit sometimes very slowly.
+I think it’s the belief and experience that things cannot be improved that is dangerous to teams and/or individuals.
+However, if you are actually trying to improve on the current situation then you are making progress, albeit sometimes very slowly.

 The above list is from a problem focused view and can be used as topics to drill down into further if required.
 However, an alternative approach to improvement in agile teams is starting top down with desirable behaviours, something like the unoffical Scrum checklist by Henrik Kniberg